 Malaysia is a country located in the southeastern part of the Asian continent, consisting of thirteen states and three federal territories.
 It covers a total area of 127,720 square miles and is the 44th most populous country in the world.
-It is a multi-ethnic and multi-cultural country which was colonized by the British but more than half the population is ethnically Malay.
-According to the Malaysian constitution, it declares Islamic the state religion, however, non-Muslims are given the freedom of religion.
 The country is headed by a king who is elected for a five-year term.

 Tunku Abdul Rahman